Learning Not to Learn: Nature versus Nurture in Silico

-Depending on the lifetime of the agent during the inner loop adaptation, we find that meta-learning can imprint 3 qualitatively different strategies (figure \ref{fig:grid_problem} right column; figure \ref{fig:grid_objects_over_life}): For small lifetimes the agent executes a hard-coded policy that repeatedly walks to the safe, low-reward pink object.
-As the lifetime and consequently inner loop adaptation is increased, we find that the agent's meta-learned policy starts to explore a broader range of locations int the maze, first exploring possible locations of the medium-reward object and -- for long lifetimes -- the distant and uncertain high-reward object (figure \ref{fig:grid_problem} right column).
-Consistently, the agent exploits increasingly uncertain rewards with increasing lifetime (figure \ref{fig:grid_objects_over_life}).
 Furthermore, we investigated how meta-learned strategies generalize across different timescales of adaptation.
 More specifically, we trained an agent to learn (or not) with a given lifetime and tested how the learned behavior performed in a setting where there is more or less time available.
 As predicted, we find that the test time-normalized return of the agents decreased with the discrepancy between training and test lifetime (figure \ref{fig:grid_generalization}).
 This can be problematic in settings where the agent does not have access to its exact lifetime and highlights the lack of time-robustness of meta-adaptation.
-The agents displayed clear hallmarks of model-based behavior and behavioral changes over their lifetime (supplementary figure \ref{fig:grid_dynamics}).